awatchar/satfinder-node-build-guide/README.md

 ## 1) Scope and Design Choices

 ### What this repo covers
-- Configuring **CPE210 Wi-Fi SSID/Password** using SatFinder naming rules
+- Configuring **CPE210 Wi-Fi SSID/Password (2.4 GHz)** using SatFinder naming rules
+- Connecting **CPE210 to the included PoE adapter** and to an **unauthenticated Internet uplink**
 - Flashing **TinyGS** on LILYGO LoRa32 (T3_V1.6.1, 433 MHz) via the official web installer
 - Mechanical integration inside a TP-Link CPE210 enclosure
 - Powering LILYGO from the CPE210’s **3.3V header** using the provided **JST-PH 2.0** cable
 - Routing LoRa RF out of the enclosure using the provided **SMA-to-N Type** cable to an **Eggbeater antenna**
-- Standardized station naming and field-ready station registry templates
+- Standardized station naming and recommended SCHOOL code rules

 ### What this repo does not cover
 - Network planning and site survey (RF path planning / Wi-Fi link design)